particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 The Argon and Boron have EN pin which can shut down the Torex XC9258 3.3V regulator to power down the 3.3V supply to the Argon nRF52840 MCU and the ESP32 Wi-Fi coprocessor.
 A similar feature exists on the Boron, using a load switch to control the 3.3V power supply and the 3.7V cellular modem power supply.

-This feature does not exist on the M SoM, however you could add equivalent circuitry on your base board.
+This feature does not exist on the M-SoM, however you could add equivalent circuitry on your base board.
 This could either be a regulator with power control like the Argon, or an external load switch like the Boron (Torex XC8107).
 The specific load switch is not important, as long as it meets the power requirements of the MCU and any additional peripherals on 3V3.

 ### Land pattern

-The land pattern for the M.2 connector on the M SoM is:
+The land pattern for the M.2 connector on the M-SoM is:

 {{imageOverlay src="/assets/images/b-series/b-series-connector.png" alt="M.2 Connector" class="full-width"}}